-System name

-Specifies the fully qualified domain name (FQDN) for this storage server.
+System name Specifies the fully qualified domain name (FQDN) for this storage server.
 The default hostname is sgiserver.
 Note: On SAN systems, you cannot change the hostname via Appliance Manager after the Setup Wizard completes because changing the hostname in a CXFS cluster is disruptive.
 To change the hostname later, you must use various CXFS and Linux command-line tools.

-Management IP address

-(HA clusters only) Specifies the IP address via which Appliance Manager will be accessible (that is, the IP address of the UI resource, which is Appliance
+Management IP address (HA clusters only) Specifies the IP address via which Appliance Manager will be accessible (that is, the IP address of the UI resource, which is Appliance Manager) Workgroup Specifies the NetBIOS workgroup to which the machine should belong.

-Manager)

-Workgroup

-Specifies the NetBIOS workgroup to which the machine should belong.
 The default is WORKGROUP.
 If you are not using CIFS, you can ignore this setting.

-Use DHCP

-Specifies when checked that dynamic host configuration protocol (DHCP) will be used to configure the Ethernet interface.
+Use DHCP Specifies when checked that dynamic host configuration protocol (DHCP) will be used to configure the Ethernet interface.
 (Another system must be the DHCP server.)
 For information on DHCP, see "Ethernet Network Interfaces" on page 24.
 If you require a particular IP address for the system, leave this box unchecked to use static IP addressing.

-IP address

-Specifies the IP address for the system if you are not using DHCP.
+IP address Specifies the IP address for the system if you are not using DHCP.
 If you have an HA cluster, you must provide the IP address for each node in the cluster.
 Subnet mask Specifies the subnet mask to use for the system if you are not using DHCP.
 If you have an HA cluster, you must provide the subnet mask for each node in the cluster.

-Default gateway Specifies the default network gateway, which is the IP address of the router that this system should use to communicate with machines that are outside of its subnet.
-See "System Name" on page 70.

-This field can be left blank if either of the following is
+Default gateway Specifies the default network gateway , which is the IP address of the router that this system should use to communicate with machines that are outside of its subnet.
+See "System Name" on page 65.
+This field can be left blank if either of the following is true: • The default gateway is supplied by a DHCP server • All the machines that need to access the system are in the same subnet

-true:

-· The default gateway is supplied by a DHCP server

-All the machines that need to access the system are in the same subject.

-in the same subnet